Is The U.S. Headed For Recession?

 Already, Kotok says, he has lowered growth forecasts for the second half of the year.
 Beyond the angry trade rhetoric, he says, the White House lacks a coherent approach to trade policy.

 "You don't invite compromise when you scream at the other guy," Kotok says.
-And, beyond that, he asks: "What's the policy of the United States?
+And beyond that, he asks: "What's the policy of the United States?
 Is it [Peter] Navarro?
 Is it Mnuchin?
 Is it Wilbur Ross?
 Is it Larry Kudlow?
 Is it the president, who changes his mind back and forth every day?
 How do you proceed?"

 Kotok says businesses are delaying investments already amid the uncertainty, and that slows growth.
 He is not predicting recession yet.
 But if the trade fight grows into a full-blown trade war, he says that definitely could drive the country into recession.